AnthonyPerez/kubernetes_home_server/docs/1_ClusterSetup.md

 * Around 1.25GB per Pi only high availability enabled.
 * Around 1.4GB per Pi with the add-ons enabled by the scripts above.

-# (Optional) Setup a user and access the dashboard

-* Use the command `kubectl -n kubernetes-dashboard edit service kubernetes-dashboard` and change the line that says `type: ClusterIP` to `type: NodePort` (it's near the bottom of the file).
-* Run `kubectl apply -f setup/rbac_setup/adminuser.yaml`
-* Run `bash setup/rbac_setup/get_token.sh`
-* The last command will print a token, the NodePort, and the node name that you need to connect on.
-Then go to https://"your Pi's IP address":"Node Port".

 # Sources

 1. https://vpn-expert.info/ubuntu-20-04-lts-install-and-setup-on-raspberry-pi-desktop/